Roh Tae-woo: Military service

-During the Korean War (1950–1953), Roh joined the South Korean army as an enlisted conscript in an artillery unit, he joins singer Song Hae.
+During the Korean War (1950–1953), Roh joined the South Korean army as an enlisted conscript in an artillery unit, alongside singer Song Hae.
 He was promoted to Sergeant Cannoneer of an M114 155 mm howitzer gun line.

-He later entered the Korean Military Academy, completing it in the first class of the four-year program, he graduated in February 1954 with a Bachelor of Science degree and a commission as an Army 2nd Lieutenant in the 11th class of the Korea Military Academy (KMA).
+He later entered the Korean Military Academy (KMA), completing it in the first class of the four-year program, he graduated in February 1954 with a Bachelor of Science degree and a commission as an Army 2nd Lieutenant in the 11th class of the KMA.

 A commissioned officer in the infantry from 1954, Roh rose steadily through the ranks and fought in the Vietnam War, first in 1968 as a lieutenant colonel and battalion commander, later was promoted to major general and the commander of White Horse Division in 1979.
-A member of the Hanahoe, a secret military group, he gave critical support to a coup later that year in which Chun became the de facto ruler of South Korea.
-Roh was a military general when he helped Chun lead troops to the Gwangju Democratization Movement in 1980.
+A member of the Hanahoe, a secret military group, he gave critical support to a Coup d'état of December Twelfth 1979 in which Chun became the de facto ruler of South Korea.
+Roh helped Chun suppress the Gwangju Uprising in May 1980.

 Roh held several key army posts such as Commander of the Capital Security Command in 1979 and Commander of the Defense Security Command in 1980.

-When Roh first joined the military, his surname was transcribed in English as "No." He later changed it to "Roh" to avoid the negative connotations of "No" in English.
+When Roh first joined the military, his surname was transcribed in English as "No." He later changed it to "Roh," which was based on the pronunciation without the application of the Initial sound rule, to avoid the negative connotations of "No" in English.

 Political career

 Cabinet minister

-Following his retirement from the Korean Army in July 1981, Roh accepted President Chun's offer of the post of Minister of State for National Security and Foreign Affairs.
+Following his retirement from the Army in July 1981, Roh accepted Chun's offer of the post of Minister of State for National Security and Foreign Affairs.
 Later, he served as Sports Minister, Home Affairs Minister, President of the Seoul Olympics Organizing Committee, and in 1985, chairman of the ruling Democratic Justice Party.
 Most notably, he oversaw preparations for the 1988 Summer Olympics in Seoul, which he officially declared open.